KushalXCoder/Portfolio-Website/README.md

 5. Open your browser and visit `http://localhost:5173` (or the port shown in the terminal).

-## Contributing
-Suggestions and improvements are always welcome!

 ## License
 This project is open-source and available under the **MIT License**.
 So feel free to clone it and make your on portfolio.